IamSebastianDev/template-typescript-npm-package/readme.md

 yarn reset
 ```

-After creating a new repository, fill out the remaining informations in the `package.json` and install the dev-dependencies.
+After creating a new repository, fill out the remaining information in the `package.json` and install the dev-dependencies.
 You should use the defaults already set in the `package.json` and only change the not already set meta information.

 ```bash
 # fill out the package.json